 Primary color The primary color represents the tally color in its primary/initial state.
 You can set the primary color to Off, Green, Yellow, Amber, or Red.
-The primary color of the Low level alarm is the tally color On state from an external UMD tally protocol.
-Secondary color The secondary color represents the tally color in its secondary state, when it is flashing in animation mode.
+The primary color of the Low level alarm is the tally color On state from an external secondary state, when it is flashing in animation mode.
 You can select from Off, Green, Yellow, Amber, and Red for secondary color.
-Animation Apply animations to create the tally behavior.
-You can select None (solid color indicator) or Flashing.